 The only way to see real results from an anti-aging cream is to use it consistently.
 Establish a routine for using the cream, and apply it regularly.

-When you’re applying anti-aging cream, don’t forget your neck and decolletage.
+When you’re applying anti-aging cream, don’t forget your neck and chest.
 These areas can show signs of aging just as easily as your face.

 It’s a good idea to apply moisturizing anti-aging cream to damp skin.
 That will help lock in the moisture for more intense hydration.